 - 4223 30th St, San Diego, CA 92104

-For dinner I recommend heading over to Chop Suey.
-This Chinese restaurant has been a staple of the area for over 80 years and serves up truly fantastic Chinese food.
-Everything from the atmosphere to the food is top-notch, plus the neon lit exterior is Instagram worthy.
+For dinner, I recommend heading over to Chop Suey.
+This Chinese restaurant has been a staple of the area for over 80 years and serves up genuinely fantastic Chinese food.
+Everything from the atmosphere to the menu is top-notch, plus the neon-lit exterior is Instagram worthy.

 - Order – Chow Fun or Orange Chicken

 - Location: 2877 University Ave, San Diego, CA 92104

 For an after-dinner drink or dessert, head over to Caffe Calabria.
 This is one of my favorite spots in North Park with great food and ambiance (it is fantastic for dinner as well with their pizzas).You can grab a seat at the bar or order a drink and sit in one of the two attached rooms.
 They have a lot of fun specialty cocktails, and a dessert menu that includes a sweet pizza and a peach sorbet served in a hollowed-out peach.
 They also make whiskey ginger the old way, with egg whites, and an Espresso Martini with coffee they roast in house.